Developed by Elizabeth Mannion, Baruch College, CUNY, & Nicholas Johnson, Trinity College Dublin

 Since the Grove edition Professor Mannion’s class used was not annotated, a resource was needed that would bridge the e-texts students were becoming accustomed to with the Grove edition.
 Professor Mannion mentioned this to Nick Johnson at Trinity College, Dublin.
 He saw the benefit of Murphy notes, and the two co-authored the version that has been posted to academia.edu since 2012 and has since been licensed openly thorough Creative Commons.

-This teaching resource is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+The “Endnotes to Murphy” are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.